 How can I manage anger?

 When you start feeling angry, try deep breathing, positive self-talk, or stopping your angry thoughts.
 Breathe deeply from your diaphragm.
-Slowly repeat a calm word or phrase such as "relax" or "take it easy."
+Slowly repeat a calm word or phrase such as "relax" or "take it easy".
 Repeat it to yourself while breathing deeply until the anger subsides.

 Although expressing anger is better than keeping it in, anger should be expressed in an appropriate way.
 Frequent outbursts of anger are often counter-productive and cause problems in relationships with others.
-Angry outbursts are also stressful to your nervous and cardiovascular systems and can make health problems worse.
+Angry outbursts are also stressful for your nervous and cardiovascular systems and can make health problems worse.
 Learning how to use assertiveness is the healthy way to express your feelings, needs, and preferences.
 Being assertive can be used in place of using anger in these situations.

 - Consider the value of physical activity such as exercise as a way to both improve mood and discharge tension and anger.